Wooden Ships: Reception

 Ultimate Classic Rock critic Michael Gallucci rated it Jefferson Airplane's 5th best song, claiming that it is better than the Crosby, Stills and Nash version because it "better captures the melancholic dread facing the few survivors of a nuclear war in this Vietnam-era classic."

 In popular culture

-The song is alluded to in Neil Young's 1986 song "Hippie Dream" from the album Landing on Water in the refrain "The wooden ships/were just a hippie dream" which is later altered to "The wooden ships are a hippie dream/capsized in excess/if you know what I mean".
+The song is alluded to in Neil Young's 1986 song "Hippie Dream" from the album Landing on Water, in the refrain "The wooden ships/were just a hippie dream" which is later altered to "The wooden ships are a hippie dream/capsized in excess/if you know what I mean".

 In 1975, Mike Friedrich and Steve Leialoha adapted the song into graphic format for issue #3 of the alternative Science-fiction and Fantasy magazine Star*Reach.

-Jackson Browne later asked David Crosby, "What about the guys who can't escape?" - referring to those who get left behind after the wooden ships have set sail.
-Crosby said, "Well, fuck 'em," and Browne, taken aback by Crosby's answer (which Crosby later regretted), wrote his 1973 song "For Everyman" in response.
+Jackson Browne later asked Crosby, "What about the guys who can't escape?", referring to those left behind after the wooden ships set sail.
+Crosby reportedly said, "Well, fuck 'em," and Browne, taken aback by Crosby's answer (which Crosby later regretted), wrote his 1973 song "For Everyman" in response.